casbin/casbin/README.md

 // Reload the policy from file/database.
 e.LoadPolicy()

-// Save the current policy (usually after changed with casbin API) back to file/database. e.SavePolicy()
+// Save the current policy (usually after changed with Casbin API) back to file/database. e.SavePolicy()
 ```